-4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' DfE (2018); In order to achieve this, we will ensure that:
+4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' DfE (2019); In order to achieve this, we will ensure that:

-- all members of staff will undertake appropriate safeguarding training on an annual basis. - we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively; - The DSL and the team of DPs receive annual refresher training in line with their role. - Regular bitesize training is planned for and delivered throughout the school year depending on the school's needs.
+- all members of staff will undertake appropriate safeguarding training on an annual basis. - we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively;

+- The DSL and the team of DPs receive annual refresher training in line with their role. - Regular bitesize training is planned for and delivered throughout the school year depending on the school's needs.
 It may cover LAC for example or Domestic Abuse. - The safeguarding team is supported by Clennell Education Solutions providing training, advice and support.

 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternative staff members are and what the recording and reporting system is.
 (See Appendix B).
+For staff who are on longer term supply induction is given one to one by a member of the safeguarding team.
+This is also the situation for students (either on work experience or through university).